exerro/lifetimes-kt/README.md

   <a href="https://jitpack.io/#exerro/lifetimes-kt"><img src="https://jitpack.io/v/exerro/lifetimes-kt.svg" alt="JitPack badge"/></a>
 </p>

-Adds a lifetime API to help with resource lifetimes and cleanup.
+A lifetime API to help with resource lifetimes and cleanup.

 A lifetime represents a time span for which it is "alive".
 Destructors can be attached to a lifetime to be called when the lifetime ends.